Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Abstract

 \section{Abstract}

-Scenario-based testing is a promising approach to solve the challenge of proving the safe behavior of vehicles equipped with automated driving systems (ADS).
-Since an infinite number of concrete scenarios can theoretically occur in real-world road traffic, the extraction of relevant scenarios that are sensitive regarding the safety-related behavior of ADS-equipped vehicles is a key aspect for the successful verification and validation of these systems.
-Therefore, this paper provides a method for extracting multimodal urban traffic scenarios from naturalistic road traffic data in an unsupervised manner for minimizing the amount of (potentially biased) prior expert knowledge needed.
-Rather than an (expensive) rule-based assignment by extracting concrete scenarios into predefined functional scenarios, the presented method deploys an unsupervised machine learning pipeline.
-It includes principal feature analysis, feature extraction with so-called scenario grids, dimensionality reduction by principal component analysis, scenario clustering as well as cluster validation.
-The approach allows exploring the unknown natures of the data and interpreting them as scenarios that experts could not have anticipated.
-The method is demonstrated and evaluated for naturalistic road traffic data at urban intersections from the inD and the Silicon Valley dataset.
-The findings encourage the use of this type of data as well as unsupervised machine learning approaches as important pillar for a systematic construction of a relevant scenario database with sufficient coverage for testing ADS.
+Scenario-based testing is a promising approach to solve the challenge of proving the safe behavior of vehicles equipped with automated driving systems.
+Since an infinite number of concrete scenarios can theoretically occur in real-world road traffic, the extraction of scenarios relevant in terms of the safety-related behavior of these systems is a key aspect for their successful verification and validation.
+Therefore, a method for extracting multimodal urban traffic scenarios from naturalistic road traffic data in an unsupervised manner, minimizing the amount of (potentially biased) prior expert knowledge, is proposed.
+Rather than an (elaborate) rule-based assignment by extracting concrete scenarios into predefined functional scenarios, the presented method deploys an unsupervised machine learning pipeline.
+The approach allows exploring the unknown nature of the data and their interpretation as test scenarios that experts could not have anticipated.
+The method is evaluated for naturalistic road traffic data at urban intersections from the inD and the Silicon Valley Intersections datasets.
+For this purpose, it is analyzed with which clustering approach (\textit{K}-Means, hierarchical clustering, and DBSCAN) the scenario extraction method performs best (referring to an elaborate rule-based implementation).
+Subsequently, using hierarchical clustering the results show both a jump in overall accuracy of around 20\% when moving from 4 to 5 clusters and a saturation effect starting at 41 clusters with an overall accuracy of 84\%.
+These observations can be a valuable contribution in the context of the trade-off between the number of functional scenarios (i.e., clustering accuracy) and testing effort.
+Possible reasons for the observed accuracy variations of different clusters, each with a fixed total number of given clusters, are discussed.
+The findings encourage the use of this type of data and unsupervised machine learning approaches as valuable pillars for a systematic construction of a relevant scenario database with sufficient coverage for testing automated driving systems.